 JOSEPH CROSS, BRIANA EVIGAN,

 (MICHAEL MADSEN & JOHN SAVAGE).

 For about a 12 year period from 1968 to 1980, 20th Century Fox went through a phenomenal moment in the history of the company.
-It was a breathtaking period of originality that, even after 40+ years, remains at the forefront of Fox's hottest properties not only then, but remains a hot property today.
+It was a breathtaking period of originality that, even after 40+ years, remains at the forefront of Fox's hottest properties not only then, but those that remain a hot property today.

 Such experimentation was across the board in all genres and remains the most valuable properties supporting 20th Century Fox to this day.

 Now that the company is sold off to Disney, it's important to remember that the value of that deal began in the 1970s as well.
 Never had they been so experimental before.
-Yet at the same time, they had no idea how to sell their original children.
+Never would they be that way again.
+Yet at the same time, the suits had no idea how to sell their original children.

 Hot off of a series of religious stage plays set to Rock music (co-created with Andrew Lloyd Weber: Joseph and the Amazing Technicolour Dreamcoat, Jesus Christ Superstar), lyricist Tim Rice got wind of an Aussie named Jim Sharman directing his plays.
 Tim brought the Oz trio of Sharman, Art Director Brian Thomson, and writer and lyricist, Richard O'Brien to England where, in June 1973, they had The Rocky Horror Show debut.

 It did well, wasn't a big hit, yet somehow this barely known stage play out of England got the 20th Century Fox greenlight.